-The Orange County Utilities Solid Waste Division selected Neel-Schaffer in 2015 through the CCNA process to plan, design, and permit demolition of the current transfer station and construct a replacement facility with a design life of 40 years.
+The Orange County Utilities Solid Waste Division selected Neel-Schaffer in 2015 through the CCNA process to plan, design, and permit demolition of the old transfer station and construct a replacement facility with a design life of 40 years.

 The McLeod Road Transfer Station (MRTS) site is in an industrial park on L.B.
 McLeod Road.
 The 6.8± acre property is surrounded by the City of Orlando’s wastewater treatment plant facility and a Waste Management, Inc., transfer station.
 The old transfer station building was a conversion of the City of Orlando’s old solid waste incinerator facility built in the 1960s.